MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Timestamp: 2023-07-24 16:51:34Z

-## Custom controls and external authentication methods
+## Custom controls and EAMs

-In Entra ID, external authentication methods and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to external authentication methods.
+In Entra ID, EAMs and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to EAMs.

 Customers that are currently using an integration with an external provider via custom controls can continue to use the custom control and any configured Conditional Access policies to manage their authentication requirements for resources.
 Admins are recommended to create parallel set of Conditional Access policies during this migration period:

 - The policies should use the **Require multifactor authentication** grant control instead of the Custom Control grant.

    >[!NOTE]
-   >Grant controls based on authentication strengths, including the built-in MFA strength, will not be satisfied by the external authentication method.
+   >Grant controls based on authentication strengths, including the built-in MFA strength, will not be satisfied by the EAM.
 Policies should only be configured with **Require multifactor authentication**.
-Authentication strengths support for external authentication methods will be added later.
+Authentication strengths support for EAMs will be added later.

 - The new policy can be tested first with a subset of users.
 The test group would be excluded from the policy that requires the custom controls and included in the policy that requires multifactor authentication.
-Once the admin is comfortable with the policy requiring multifactor authentication and being satisified via the external authentication method, all required users can be included in the policy with the multifactor authentication grant, and the policy configured for custom controls can be moved to "off".
+Once the admin is comfortable with the policy requiring multifactor authentication and being satisified via the EAM, all required users can be included in the policy with the multifactor authentication grant, and the policy configured for custom controls can be moved to "off".

 ## Integration support

-If you have any issues building your external authentication methods integration with Entra ID, the Microsoft Customer Experience Engineering (CxE) ISV team may be able to assist.
+If you have any issues building your EAMs integration with Entra ID, the Microsoft Customer Experience Engineering (CxE) ISV team may be able to assist.
 To engage with the CxE ISV team, submit a [request for assistance](https://aka.ms/EAMProviderSupport).

 ## References